Slap to Macron puts focus on ultra-right groups

 In March, France banned Generation Identity, citing its ideology “inciting hate, violence or discrimination of individuals ... based on origins, race or religion.”
 The organization was known for spectacular actions to get out its anti-migrant message in what it claimed was a mission to preserve French and European civilization.

-The profile emerging on social media of the man arrested for Tuesday's slap showed an interest in medieval combat and martial arts, confirmed by a friend in an interview on BFMTV.
+Tarel's social media profile showed an interest in medieval combat and martial arts, confirmed by a friend in an interview on BFMTV.
 The friend, identified only as Loic, said he was “stunned” by the slap.
-In October 2018, Tarel put out a call on a social media platform for funds for an association of Medieval martial arts in his hometown, Saint-Vallier, with a population of under 4,000.
+In October 2018, Tarel put out a call on a social media platform for funds for an association of Medieval martial arts in the town where he and Arthur C. were born and live, Saint-Vallier, with a population of under 4,000.

-Four hours before Tuesday's assault, a TV news show, Le Quotidien, broadcast a brief clip of Tarel and two friends waiting to see Macron.
-Neither Tarel nor the man detained with him spoke, but the third person said: “There are things that should be said, but unfortunately cannot be said.”
+Four hours before Tuesday's assault, a TV news show, Le Quotidien, broadcast a brief clip of Tarel, Arthur C. and another man waiting to see Macron.
+Neither Tarel nor Arthur C. spoke, but the third person said: “There are things that should be said, but unfortunately cannot be said.”

 Among the issues, he said, was “the decline of France.”